-Starting in September, I gathered a small group of friends to start a care package group.
-Each one had a college freshman, and each one wanted to be consistent in sending encouragement through the mail.
-We decided to meet the first Monday of each month.
-Half of the time would be spent exchanging items, the other half would be for prayer.
+Starting in September or early October, I gather a small group of friends to do a care package group.
+Each on of us has a desire to be consistent in sending encouragement through the mail.

 Here are the specifics of our care package group (you can tailor the specifics to your groups needs, personalities, etc.)

-*Moms of college freshman.
-We also had some moms with multiple children in college, so they would include a package for their older college kids as well.
+*Moms of college students.
+We also had some moms with multiple children in college.

 *We also counted how many boys and girls there were so that we could get gender appropriate items when necessary.